Last updated on January 24, 2021

 Juliana kept the visions secret for 20 years before telling others.
 A wave of effort began to establish a feast, not without trials and rejections, finally gaining support from the Bishop of her Diocese, Robert Torote who eventually became Pope Urban IV in office from 1261-1264.
 Julianna never witnessed the establishment of the feast due to her death in 1258 nor did she live to experience Thomas’s Glorious hymns.
 Pope Urban IV established the feast of Corpus Christi in 1264, also the year he died.
 Read more from Pope Benedict XVI

-While Julianna was the main instrument in the Lord’s plan a Eucharistic miracle seems to be another which occurred in 1263 involving a German priest who stopped in Bolsena on his way to Rome.
-Pope Urban IV called for an investigation and later declared the miracle authentic.
+While Julianna was the main instrument in the Lord’s plan a Eucharistic miracle seems to be another which occurred in 1263 involving a German priest, Peter of Prague.

-Just before establishing the feast he asked Thomas Aquinas (1225-1274) to write hymns for it, especially for the Mass and Divine Office.
-There are five; I thought one of them was Panis Angelicus but it’s actually the last two stanzas of Sacris Solemniis.
+There are five hymns; I thought one of them was Panis Angelicus but it’s actually the last two stanzas of Sacris Solemniis.
 You can see all the Latin and English juxtaposed here, so I’ll simply put the last two stanzas for this article.

 SACRIS SOLEMNIIS (Sacred Festival)